Alibaba's Suning deal a riposte to growing might of rival JD.com

-BEIJING (Reuters) - “Tragedy” – that was Alibaba Group Holding Ltd (BABA.N) founder Jack Ma’s prediction for the fate of rival JD.com Inc (JD.O) in comments published earlier this year.
+BEIJING, Aug 12 (Reuters) - “Tragedy” - that was Alibaba Group Holding Ltd founder Jack Ma’s prediction for the fate of rival JD.com Inc in comments published earlier this year.

-On Monday Alibaba signaled it is no longer writing off its smaller competitor, making a $4.6 billion investment to give it more traction in two areas JD.com does well in: logistics and electronics.
+On Monday, Alibaba signalled it is no longer writing off its smaller competitor, making a $4.6 billion investment to give it more traction in two areas JD.com does well in: logistics and electronics.

 Ma’s online shopping titan bought into bricks-and-mortar electronics retailer Suning Commerce Group Co Ltd, surprising investors given it has traditionally stayed away from physical, offline assets.